gguerini/uscis_web/README.md

 # Multiple USCIS Status Checker

-This app allows you to check multiple application statuses at once.
+This simple website allows you to check multiple application statuses at once.
+It uses the gem I created that scraps the USCIS website: [USCIS Status Checker](https://github.com/gguerini/uscis_status).

 [http://uscisstatus.herokuapp.com](http://uscisstatus.herokuapp.com)

+## Installation

+Assuming you have Ruby 1.9.2+ with Bundler gem installed:

+    $ bundle install
+    $ bundle exec rake db:migrate
+    $ rails s

+    gem 'uscis_status'

+And then execute:

+    $ bundle install

+Or install it yourself as:

+    $ gem install uscis_status

 ## Important